Behind the scenes: Woodland management during the winter months

 Managing the Forest in winter

 Many of the forest management tasks we carry out mimic natural processes that benefit woodland habitats.
-So, when looking after the array of habitats in the Forest, it is important that we prioritise the right management work for each site to maximise the healthy development of the woodlands.
+So, when looking after the array of habitats we have in the Forest, it is important that we prioritise the right management work for each site to maximise the healthy development of our woodlands.

 The charity is passionate about balancing both conservation and connecting people with nature.
-Our job as Forest Rangers is to create and enhance our natural spaces, but also to provide a safe environment for people to enjoy spending time in the Forest.
+The job of Forest Rangers is to create and enhance our natural spaces, but also to provide a safe environment for people to enjoy spending time in the Forest.

-The forestry team at the Heart of England Forest is consistently managing the risk of falling trees or branches across our public access trails.
-To ensure our woodlands are safe places to work and visit, silvicultural work (the care and cultivation of woodlands) with a conservation-approach is carried out.
+The forestry team is consistently managing the risk of falling trees or branches across our public access trails.
+To ensure our woodlands are safe places to work and visit, silvicultural work (the care and cultivation of trees) with a conservation-approach is carried out.
 This work includes felling, thinning, pruning, pollarding, coppicing, and removing dead, diseased or damaged wood where it may be dangerous.
 We also regularly inspect our footpaths and roadsides for hazardous trees.
 This is especially important following winds and heavy rainfall, so we can quickly identify and action any tree safety work.

 Winter is the ideal time for felling and pruning because trees enter a dormancy period, so will retain their energy even if limbs are removed (promoting growth in spring).
 Furthermore, winter is outside of the main bird nesting season and reduced leaf cover improves ease of access, visibility, and the processing of material (creating brash habitat piles, deadwood hedges and log stacks).